Face coverings policy FAQs

-There are circumstances where face coverings do not need to be worn.
-However, if you are in doubt – wear a face covering until you have confirmed that one isn’t required.
+If you are in any doubt – wear a face covering until you have confirmed that one isn’t required.

 What should I do if I am concerned that someone is not wearing a face covering?

-Signage informing and reminding people of the requirement to wear face coverings will be displayed prominently around the College.
-It is important to remember that some people will have legitimate reasons why they are not able to wear a face covering.
+Signage informing and reminding people of the requirement to wear face coverings is displayed prominently around the College.
+It is important to remember that some people have legitimate reasons why they are not able to wear a face covering.
 Some of these reasons may be hidden and people should not be asked if they have an exemption, or the reasons for it.